Home » Blog » Silver Sulfadiazine » What is Silver Sulfadiazine Cream | Brands, Uses and More

 Skipping any doses will raise the chances of contracting other antibiotic-resistant infections.
 As soon as you remember, take the missed dosage.
 If the next dosage is approaching, skip the missing dose and resume your usual dosing regimen.
 Do not take a doubled dosage to compensate for a missing one.
 The burn wounds should always be coated with silver sulfadiazine cream to prevent any infections.

-Things to care about while applying Silver Sulfadiazine ointment
+Things to care about while using Silver Sulfadiazine ointment

 The cream should be used only in the amount that has been prescribed by the doctor.
 It is necessary to wash the hands before applying the cream.
 All the instructions mentioned on the packaging should be strictly followed.
 This will only raise the risk of adverse repercussions.
 Any contact with the eyes, nose, or mouth should be avoided.
 If the medication gets in these places by accident, rinse it with water.
 This medication should not be given to infants under the age of two months.